OctopusDeploy/blog/blog/2024-05/kubernetes-agent/index.md

 author: alastair.pitts@octopus.com
 visibility: private
 published: 1970-01-01
-metaImage: 1720063_oidc-blogpost-illustration_illustration3_750x400_090623.png
+metaImage:
-bannerImage: 1720063_oidc-blogpost-illustration_illustration3_750x400_090623.png
+bannerImage:
-bannerImageAlt: Padlock pictured within a lightbulb
+bannerImageAlt:
 isFeatured: false
 tags:
   - Product
   - Kubernetes
   - AWS
   - Azure
-  - GCP
+  - Google
 ---
 Kubernetes is rapidly becoming the dominant platform for hosting and running applications.
-At Octopus Deploy, we want to make sure we provide a best-in-class experience for deploying applications to Kubernetes.
+At Octopus Deploy, we want to provide a best-in-class experience for deploying applications to Kubernetes.

-To make deployments to Kubernetes simpler, faster and safer, we are introducing a new deployment target, the Kubernetes agent.
+To make deployments to Kubernetes simpler, faster and safer, we are introducing a new deployment target the Kubernetes agent.

 The Kubernetes agent is a small, lightweight application that you install into your Kubernetes cluster.
 Once installed, it registers itself with Octopus Server as a new deployment target, allowing you to deploy your applications and manifests into that cluster, without the need for workers, external credentials or custom tooling.